Why India and Pakistan are wrangling over money launderer Altaf Khanani | DW | 21.10.2020

 Despite Islamabad's measures against the notorious money launderer, Khanani can still prove to be damaging for his home country.
 The United Nations Financial Action Task Force's (FATF) virtual plenary is likely to keep Pakistan on its "grey list" as most countries in the group believe that Islamabad has not fulfilled its obligations to curb money laundering and terror financing from its soil.

 The Paris-based inter-governmental body was established in 1989 to combat money laundering and terrorist financing.
-Being "blacklisted" by the 37-nation bloc could have serious implications for Pakistan's already fragile economy, as possible sanctions would not allow the country from seeking the financial loans it needs on a regular basis.
+Being "blacklisted" by the 37-nation bloc could have serious implications for Pakistan's already fragile economy, as possible sanctions would not allow the country to seek the financial loans it needs on a regular basis.

 Recently, both Khanani's network and Pakistan featured prominently in the so-called FinCEN Files, a probe led by the International Consortium of Investigative Journalists (ICIJ).
 More than 400 journalists spent 16 months investigating confidential US Treasury documents shared by BuzzFeed News.
 The investigation, which involved leaked documents from 1999 to 2017, has revealed the role of global banks in large-scale money laundering.